firebase/data-connect-ios-sdk/SwiftPackageManager.md

 Choose the product FirebaseDataConnect to install in your app.

-### Alternatively, add Firebase to a `Package.swift` manifest
+### Alternatively, add Firebase Data Connect to a `Package.swift` manifest

-To integrate via a `Package.swift` manifest instead of Xcode, you can add Firebase to the dependencies array of your package:
+To integrate via a `Package.swift` manifest instead of Xcode, you can add Firebase Data Connect to the dependencies array of your package:

 ```swift
 dependencies: [